NCI-CGR/ONT_Analysis_Xin_Share_Public/Analysis/Methylation/Discussion/10_09_2025_Biweekly_Meeting.md

    * SD386613.wf_snp.vcf.gz
    * SD386613.wf_sv.vcf.gz
 3. **Question**
-   * If it is possible for us to find the phasing tool name and the command line used for phasing through one of the pieline outputs?
+   * If it is possible for us to find the "phasing tool name" and "the command line used for phasing" through one of the pieline outputs?

 ## About longphase
 1. The "longphase" is mentioned in the website below